top of page

 mayor

-All of us have one goal in mind-making Horse Cave a better place to live, work, and play.
-We are very proud of our community, its rich heritage and a promising future.
-We work very hard to serve our citizens' needs, to provide for their safety, well-being, and to plan for our future growth.
+We all have one goal: making Horse Cave a better place to live, work, and play.
+We are very proud of our community, its rich heritage, and its promising future.
+We work very hard to serve our citizens' needs, to provide for their safety and well-being, and to plan for our future growth.

-If any one of us can be of assistance to you, please contact us.
+If any of us can assist you, please contact us.
 If we don't know your problem, we cannot work to solve it.

 Sister Schubert